cliviero/mongo-to-mongoose/README.md

 - If the collection is empty, a message is displayed, and no schema is generated.
 - If an unsupported data type is encountered, an error message is logged.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to enhance the tool.

-## License

-This project is licensed under the MIT License.